openxpki/openxpki/doc/reference/configuration/realm.rst

         server-ca-2:
             inherit: default

-If you need to name your keys according to a custom scheme, you also have GROUP (ca-one-certsign) and GENERATION (1) available for substitution.
+If you need to name your keys according to a custom scheme, you also have GROUP (ca-signer) and GENERATION (1) available for substitution.
 The certificate identifier is also available via IDENTIFIER.

 **token in datapool**